Convergence to line and surface energies in nematic liquid crystal colloids with external magnetic field: Compactness

 For $x\in A_\delta\cap \{x\in\Omega \sd \dist(\Qexn(x),\T)<\alpha\}$ we can estimate

 for $\alpha,\delta\ll 1$ small enough.
 Hence,

 \end{proof}

-We remark that although Lemma \ref{lem:estim_T_uniax} control the size for a.e. \emph{fixed} $Y\in B_\alpha(0)$, but degenerates with $\alpha$.
+We remark that although Lemma~\ref{lem:estim_T_uniax} controls the size for a.e.\ \emph{fixed} $Y\in B_\alpha(0)$, the estimate degenerates with $\alpha$.
 Hence it does not provide a uniform bound in $\alpha$ allowing to pass to the limit $Y\rightarrow 0$.
 A bound independent of $\alpha$ will be derived in the section on the lower bound.